Summer: Hammocks in the shade. Road trips with the windows rolled down. Cookouts on the deck. And these giant cookie ice cream sandwiches.

 - Bake the cookies for 12 to 13 minutes or just until the tops are dry to the touch.
 Cool briefly in the pan and then transfer to a cooling rack to cool completely.
 Continue portioning, rolling and baking the remainder of the dough.

 - To assemble, scoop big 1 cup or more portions of your favorite ice cream onto the bottom side of one cookie.
 Top with a second cookie and press down gently so that the ice cream spreads to the edges.

 - Eat right away or wrap each cookie ice cream sandwich in wax paper or plastic wrap and store in the freezer.
-Let defrost at room temperature for 10-15 minutes before eating.
+Let soften slightly at room temperature before eating, about 10 minutes.